Leonardo Ulrich Steiner: Biography

 From 1995 to 2003 he was Professor of Philosophy and Secretary of the Antonianum.
 Returning to Brazil in 2003, he was assistant pastor of the Bom Jesus Parish in the Archdiocese of Curitiba, as well as a lecturer at the Bom Jesus Faculty of Philosophy there.

 On 2 February 2005, Pope John Paul II appointed him bishop prelate of São Félix.
 He received his episcopal consecration on 16 April from Cardinal Arns.

 On 21 September 2011, Pope Benedict XVI named him titular bishop of Tisiduo and auxiliary bishop of Brasilia.

 From May 2011 to May 2019 he was Secretary General of the Episcopal Conference of Brazil.

 In the face of the Bolsonaro government's Covid denialism, Steiner avoided verbal confrontation and preferred to let the Church's actions serve as a response.
 He said: "Such ideological issues are very complex.
 But the church can't cease to manifest its positions.
 At the same time, we show through our work what we think that real solidarity is....
 [Deniers] have lost sensibility to their neighbor.
 But the work that Catholics have been doing in Manaus, taking solace and hope to the homeless, immigrants and the poor, is fantastic.
 That's why our voice will keep being heard."

 On 27 November 2019, Pope Francis appointed him archbishop of Manaus.
 He was installed there on 31 January 2020.

 In April 2022 Steiner was named president of the Special Episcopal Commission for the Amazon.
 He is also the vice president of the Ecclesial Conference of the Amazon Region (CEAMA).

 On 27 August 2022, Pope Francis made him a cardinal priest, assigning him the title of San Leonardo da Porto Maurizio ad Acilia.

+Steiner participated as a cardinal elector in the 2025 papal conclave.
+Prior to the conclave, he was considered by a few sources to be papabile—a candidate for the papacy.
+The conclave ultimately elected Robert Francis Prevost as Pope Leo XIV.